 The force-velocity profile of an exercise is the best way to determine and induce mechanical tension.

 Force-velocity can help us estimating how much mechanical tension we put into our trainings.
 When muscle fibers shorten slowly, they exert a high force.
-On the other hand, when they shorten quickly, low forces are exerted (source).
+When they shorten quickly, low forces are exerted (source).

 Don’t Fake the Slow Velocity

-The force-velocity is the main cause of mechanical tension.
-But it can't be faked.
+The force-velocity is the main cause of mechanical tension; but it can't be faked.
 Your body is wise, and knows exactly the amount of fibres needed to lift the load.
-Even if you do fake it, your body won't activate all muscle fibres.

 Factors Affecting Mechanical Tension